NYC gunman who blamed NFL for hiding brain injury dangers suffered from sports concussion, mom said

-LOS ANGELES (AP) — The mother of the man who killed four people at a Manhattan office tower home to the NFL before taking his own life told 911 dispatchers during a 2022 incident when he threatened to kill himself that he suffered from a sports-related concussion and other issues, new information released by Las Vegas police Tuesday revealed.
+LOS ANGELES (AP) — The mother of the man who killed four people at a Manhattan office tower home to the NFL told 911 dispatchers during a 2022 incident when he threatened to kill himself that he suffered from a sports-related concussion and other issues, new information released by Las Vegas police Tuesday revealed.

+He accused the football league of hiding the dangers of brain injuries linked to contact sports.
+Tamura didn’t play professional football but played during his high school years in Southern California, where he grew up.

 His mother told the dispatchers on Sept.
-12, 2022, that her son was also struggling with depression, chronic migraines and insomnia; was taking sleeping pills and smoked marijuana; and kept a gun in his backpack.
+12, 2022, that her son was under a doctor's care for "depression, concussion like sports concussion, chronic migraines, and insomnia."
+She also said he was taking sleeping pills, smoking marijuana, and kept a gun in his backpack.
 It was one of two incidents that led to Tamura being admitted to hospitals for mental health crises.

 “He said he’s going to kill himself,” she said in the recorded 911 call.
 “He didn’t say he made a plan, he just said he just can’t take it anymore.”

-Tamura’s mother placed the call from outside a Budget Suites Motel and reported that her son was threatening to hurt himself.
+Tamura’s mother placed the call from outside a Budget Suites Motel.
+She told dispatchers she would wait in the stairwell because she did not want Tamura to know she had called the police.

 “He just started crying and slamming things and said I’m making him worse, so I said, ‘I’ll step outside,’” she said.
 “I don’t want you to be upset, but I’m afraid to leave.”